jon-cunicella/date-night-shuffle/front-end/README.md

 Users have the ability to filter restaurants by price and location, or pick a restaurant at random with an 'I'm feeling lucky' button.
 This application was built with react on the frontend and Express/MongoDB on the backend.

+To run, clone the repository, run npm install, and then npm run start on both the front and backend.

 ![Date Night Shuffle](https://github.com/team-javascript/date-night-roulette/blob/dev/front-end/public/ScreenCapForReadme.PNG)

 #Dependencies